goToMain/libosdp/README.md

 cmake --build build --parallel
 ```

-Refer to the [documentation][23] for more information on build and cross
+Refer to the project links below for more information on build and usage.
-compilation.

 ### Run the test suite